NBizzell/time-lapse-crystals/Lesson-2/README.md

 ### Main development

-1. Students to attempt a short timelapse sequence (of the classroom) using the command line using the [Command line Timelapse](worksheet1.md) worksheet for support.
+1. Students to attempt a short time-lapse sequence (of the classroom) using the command line using the [Command line Time-lapse](worksheet1.md) worksheet for support.
-1. Students to attempt a short timelapse sequence (of the classroom) using the Python using the [Python Timelapse](worksheet2.md) worksheet for support.
+1. Students to attempt a short time-lapse sequence (of the classroom) using the Python using the [Python Time-lapse](worksheet2.md) worksheet for support.
-1. Students combine their pictures into a timelapse movie using the [Timelapse video](worksheet3.md) for support
+1. Students combine their pictures into a time-lapse movie using the [Time-lapse video](worksheet3.md) for support

 ### Plenary